nki-radiology/BrainMets/README.md

 ## Contact
 For questions, bug reports, or feature requests, please open an issue on GitHub or contact:

-Laurens Topff, MD, PhD (First author) — l.topff@nki.nl
+Laurens Topff, MD, PhD (Corresponding author) — l.topff@nki.nl

-Thank you for using our Brain Metastasis AI!
+Thank you for using our BrainMets AI!